Site icon Bia review

 3. ISO

-White balance ensures that colors are rendered accurately under different lighting conditions.
-The Nikon D5100 offers several white balance presets, including Auto, Incandescent, Fluorescent, Direct Sunlight, Flash, Cloudy, and Shade.
-You can also manually set the white balance by taking a photo of a neutral gray or white object under the lighting conditions you’ll be shooting in.
+Under different lighting conditions, colors are rendered properly.
+Here, with white balance, Nikon D5100 offers different white balance presets; for instance, Auto, Incandescent, Fluorescent, Direct Sunlight, Flash, Cloudy, and Shade.
+Also, you can take a picture of a neutral gray or white object to set the white balance manually, based on the lighting conditions that you’ll be using for shooting.

 5. Focus Modes

-The Nikon D5100 offers several autofocus modes, including Single-Servo AF (AF-S), Continuous-Servo AF (AF-C), and Auto-Servo AF (AF-A).
-AF-S is ideal for stationary subjects, while AF-C is better for moving subjects.
-AF-A allows the camera to choose between AF-S and AF-C based on the subject’s movement.
-Additionally, the camera offers manual focus (MF) for complete control over focusing.
+The Nikon D5100 has three types of autofocus mode which are Single-Servo AF (AF-S), Continuous-Servo AF (AF-C), and Auto-Servo AF (AF-A).
+AF-S is for stationary subjects, AF-C is for very quick-moving subjects, and AF-A decides between AF-S and AF-C according to the movement of the subject.
+Moreover, Manual focusing (MF) is also available for a complete control over focus.

 Best Settings for Portrait Photography